Budgeting

 Certified Check vs. Cashier’s Check

 Certified checks are easily confused with another popular bank product—the cashier’s check.
 A cashier’s check is also a check that a bank writes.
 But when you use a cashier’s check, those funds are drawn directly from the bank.
-Cashier’s checks are typically used for large purchases, like down payments for real estate.
+Cashier’s checks are typically used for large purchases, like for a down payment for real estate.

 What Is a Personal Check?